martinjackson/simple-widgets/docs/Invalid.md

 This file contains two important class names:

-1. checkForError = checks to see if the field contains an error when the mouse is hovered over it and indicates the position of the error
+1. ***checkForError*** = checks to see if the field contains an error when the mouse is hovered over it and indicates the position of the error.
-2. errMessage = contains the css for the error message (tootip) that is to be displayed
+2. ***errMessage*** = contains the css for the error message (tootip) that is to be displayed.
+3. ***checkForError:hover .errMessage = what to do when you hover over the component that caused the error.

 ```css